 During the wars of the second half of the fourteenth and the beginning of the fifteenth century, the castle repeatedly passed from the hands to hands.
 In 1391 it withstood the siege of the Polish army, then returned to the Polish king, but in 1409 it was again captured by the Teutonic Knights.
 Finally, after 1411, it returned to Poland and on the initiative of king Władysław Jagiełło was considerably expanded.
 When the Second Peace of Toruń in 1466 ended Polish-Teutonic war, the castle lost its military significance and became the seat of the staroste.
 In the seventeenth century it was ravaged by the Swedes, although, as the graphics from 1627 show, it was previously partly ruined.
 Eventually, it was pulled down in the 19th century.

-In the 15th century, the castle was expanded of a perimeter of external walls, located approximately 12.5 meters from the main perimeter and also reinforced with buttresses.
-Interestingly, they had a considerable thickness, similar to the inner ring of fortifications.
-As the gatehouse had side postern gates, before the construction of the second brick perimeter, could exist external fortifications in the form of a palisade.
-In the 15th century, the gate was also extended, and small towers were built in the corners of the second circuit, perhaps adapted for fire defense.
-The outer zone of defense was an irrigated moat surrounding the castle from the land side.
-Later reconstructions, maybe even late medieval, were associated with paving the courtyard and building earth ramparts that protected the castle from the north and east.
+In the 15th century, the castle was expanded with a circumference of external brick walls, located approximately 12.5 meters from the main perimeter and also reinforced with buttresses.
+What is unusual, they had a considerable thickness, similar to the inner ring of fortifications.
+In the fifteenth century, the gate was also extended by a foregate, and small towers were built in the corners of the second perimeter, perhaps adapted to fire defense.
+The outer defense zone was an irrigated moat surrounding the castle from the land side.
+Later reconstructions, perhaps even late medieval, were associated with the paving of the courtyard and the construction of earth ramparts that protected the castle from the north and east.

 Currently, only the elements of the defensive walls, mainly the northern and southern part, as well as the relics of the tower, which in the highest place has been preserved to a height of 11.8 meters, are a trace of the former splendor of the building.
 Picturesque ruin is open to visitors.